Sourdough Artisan Loaf

 Directions

+If using a stand mixer, use the dough hook attachment and knead for 5 minutes on low.
 Your dough will be ready when its a soft like supple consistency.

 Place the dough ball on the paper.
-Score with a knife ( as shown) and place it inside the dutch oven and cover.
+Score with a knife ( as shown) and place it inside the Dutch oven and cover.
 Put inside the oven and bake for approximately 30 minutes.
-At the 30-minute mark, take the lid off the dutch oven and continue baking for another 15 minutes.
+At the 30-minute mark, take the lid off the Dutch oven and continue baking for another 15 minutes.

 FAQ